 I looked for the battery.
 I asked people about the battery.
 Each time I went to a new job site, I searched the Habitat panel truck, and the onsite container.
 No luck.
 I participated at some training at the Habitat warehouse some months later and I went through all the similar batteries they had in storage there, but mine was not among them.
 Logically it should have turned up, but it hadn’t.

 Our local Habitat affiliate moved its warehouse, reorganizing and reshuffling its equipment.
 I was there doing maintenance last week when I remembered my battery.
-While I had resigned myself to the fact that the battery was gone, I found it–my battery with my initials engraved among a dozen other similar ones.
+While I had resigned myself to the fact that the battery was gone, I looked one last time and found it–my battery with my initials engraved among a dozen other similar ones.

 I was elated.
 I went to the other volunteers and said: “Look, I found my battery!”
 I felt as happy as could be.